 Executive functioning challenges like disorganisation, poor memory, and trouble transitioning can be hugely frustrating for students.
 I approach this with structured, practical support alongside patient reassurance.
 From colour-coded materials and visual checklists to step-by-step task breakdowns and clear routines, I give students tools to manage their learning more independently.
 One child I worked with couldn’t manage tasks longer than two minutes — through gradual scaffolding and lots of celebration of each tiny success, she began finishing full activities and feeling proud of herself.

-My experience teaching Social Communication and Language skills
+My experience teaching Functional skills English & Maths

 Confidence grows when children feel successful, respected, and valued.
 I always look for opportunities to celebrate effort, not just outcomes.
 One boy with very low self-esteem blossomed through a creative writing project where he wrote stories about his favourite superhero — himself!
 Tailoring activities to reflect children’s strengths and passions helps them feel proud, capable, and seen.
 With authentic praise and lots of humour, I help children rediscover their spark and start to believe in themselves again.